nathanmarz/storm/README.md

 usage: storm jar <my_topology_uber_jar.jar> org.apache.storm.flux.Flux
              [options] <topology-config.yaml>
  -d,--dry-run         Do not run or deploy the topology.
 Just build,
-                      validate, print information about the topology.
+                      validate, and print information about the topology.
  -l,--local           Run the topology in local mode.
+ -n,--no-splash       Supress the printing of the splash screen.
  -q,--no-detail       Supress the printing of topology details.
  -r,--remote          Deploy the topology to a remote cluster.
  -R,--resource        Treat the supplied path as a classpath resource
-                      instead of a file. (not implemented) -s,--sleep <sleep>   When running locally, the amount of time to sleep (in ms.) before killing the topology and shutting down the local cluster.
+                      instead of a file.
+ -s,--sleep <sleep>   When running locally, the amount of time to sleep
+                      (in ms.) before killing the topology and shutting down the local cluster.